 - Out of Network providers do not have signed contracts with insurance providers.
 This allows us to operate independently from bureaucratic practices and do business in a way that is sustainable and fair to our business, our clients, and our employees.
 We can still accept and process insurance claims, but since we don’t contract with the insurance company, we set our rates based on our company values and service values, rather than being dictated by an insurance company on what we have to charge.
 Basically, we set our own rates and then your insurance plan dictates how much of that rate your carrier will pay, and how much is patient responsibility.

-- Plans with out-of-network coverage will generally cover a percentage of your session fee, such as 70%, and you will pay the difference, which in this case would be 30%; this is referred to as your co-insurance payment.
+- Plans with out-of-network (OON) coverage will generally cover a percentage of your session fee, such as 70%, and you will pay the difference, which in this case would be 30%; this is referred to as your co-insurance payment.
 If you see an in-network provider (Not Bloom), you are more likely to pay a flat rate co-pay, which is usually somewhere between $25-$40 but varies by plan.
-For many clients, their co-insurance payment for seeing an out-of-network provider is very similar to what their copay would be for seeing an in-network provider, especially since our rates are so reasonable.
+For some clients, their co-insurance payment for seeing an out-of-network provider is very similar to what their copay would be for seeing an in-network provider.
 However, sometimes plans required you to meet a yearly deductible first before they start to help with the costs.
-A deductible is an amount you have to spend before your co-insurance kicks in.
+A deductible is an amount you have to spend on cumulative out-of-network provider services before your co-insurance kicks in; the cumulative deductible is a combination of all OON provider costs, not just costs from your therapist, but any other OON medical provider you see during that year.
 Some plans have separate in-network and out-of-network deductibles, some plans combine them, and some plans don’t have them at all.
 In general, in-network deductibles tend to be lower than out-of-network deductibles.
 The more expensive your insurance plan, the lower the deductibles tend to be.
 Out-of-network deductibles can vary broadly, from as low as $250 per year and up to $10,000.
 Any out-of-network medical services that are filed with your insurance company will all go towards the same deductible; it is not a separate mental health deductible.
 Many of our clients quickly meet a low out-of-network deductible after just a few sessions, and then enjoy paying just their co-insurance.
 Just remember that the deductible resets each year, generally on January 1st, but this can vary by plan and employer.

 - As a general rule, PPO and POS plans will cover Out of Network Providers, and HMO plans will not.
 It is important to understand that sometimes “Coverage” means the charged rate is applied towards an Out of Network deductible that you must meet before your plan benefits start to contribute to actual costs.
 All Minimum Essential Coverage (MEC) healthcare plans legally must cover mental/behavioral healthcare services in some form, but not every plan has to cover out-of-network services.